 Avoid wearing complex patterns as they may come across distorted in your footage.
 Dark colors work well on camera.

 RECORDING YOUR PRESENTATION

 In the coming weeks, we will reach out to schedule a 90-minute recording session with you between April 26 - May 7, 2020.
 To prepare for that recording session, please set up your home “studio” using the recommendations we have outlined above.

 A few days before your scheduled recording session, we will send you a link to your online recording studio.
 Please test that link prior to your scheduled recording session to ensure you can access it with no problems.

-If you are having trouble setting up your home studio or accessing the studio link, please reach out to Jessica Meyer for assistance.
+If you are having trouble setting up your home studio or accessing the studio link, please reach out to Ann Perry for assistance.

 Now that you have the perfect home studio setup, here is some guidance for recording your presentation on your own via ZOOM.
 Using the ZOOM platform is not required for recording on your own however, it is the platform we recommend as the most user friendly if you don't already have a recording application you are familiar with.

 Microphone: From the drop down, select the microphone you will be recording on.

 Record a separate audio file for each participant